UN-OCHA/common_design/README.md

 ## Getting started

-1. Clone this repo to /themes/contrib/ or install using Composer
+1. Clone this repo to `/themes/contrib/` or install using Composer
-2. Clone the common_design_subtheme repo to /themes/custom/
+2. Clone the [common_design_subtheme](https://github.com/UN-OCHA/common_design_subtheme) repo to `/themes/custom/`
 3. In the Drupal Admin, go to Appearance, find 'OCHA Common Design sub theme' (or whatever you've renamed it to), and select **Enable and set default**

 **To contribute to `common_design` base theme development and/or to customise the sub theme**

-1. Run `nvm use` to ensure the correct node version.
+1. Run `nvm use` in theme folder to ensure the correct node version.
 2. Install the dependencies: `npm install`
 3. Copy `localConfig.example.json` to `localConfig.json` and specify the URL of your local Drupal environment.
 4. Run the simple gulp task to build the CSS and watch for new changes: `gulp dev`